Frequently Asked Questions

 As children get older, practice becomes more important and also helps them to learn about discipline and commitment.
 Practicing two to three times a week is great for older children too (8-10 years) if for longer periods.
 BUT what is EVEN BETTER is if they do a short practice every day, and most of the time they enjoy their practice time.

-At Music Beat we offer 15 minute and 30 minute lessons so that we can work in with your child’s ability to concentrate and learn and also your budget.
+At Music Beat we offer 15 minute, 30 minute and 45 minute lessons so that we can work in with your child’s ability to concentrate and learn and also your budget.
 Just remember, if you do a shorter lesson then it is even more important to ensure some practice happens between lessons, as we don’t have as long for revision.

 Children should be singing and making music from birth we think!
 Little kids are incredibly musical and we want to maintain this as they enter school.
 We start lessons from school age (prep) and in some circumstances from pre-prep.
 If you want to start your children earlier look into teaching methodologies like Suzuki.